PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### Confidential Asset

-An asset type available on Polymesh Private that supports confidential balances and transfers using zero-knowledge proofs and homomorphic encryption.
-See [Confidential Assets](/confidential-assets/overview/).
+An asset type that supports confidential balances and transfers using zero-knowledge proofs, while still supporting regulated-market workflows such as receiver affirmation and asset-specific auditor/mediator compliance access.
+See [Confidential Assets](/confidential-assets/).
 (See also: [Zero-Knowledge Proof (ZKP)](#zero-knowledge-proof-zkp))

 ### Confidentiality

 The ability to maintain privacy over certain transactions and balances, especially via confidential assets and zero-knowledge proofs.
-See [Confidential Assets](/confidential-assets/overview/).
+See [Confidential Assets](/confidential-assets/).

-### Proof API (Polymesh Private)

-A service for generating and verifying zero-knowledge proofs required for confidential asset operations.
-Used by the REST API and SDK.
-See [Proof API](/polymesh-private/developer-tooling/#polymesh-proof-api).

 ### Zero-Knowledge Proof (ZKP)